After the Exchange Period

 The Erasmus Student Network (ESN) is a student organisation that looks after the interests of exchange students and organises a variety of events and activities for them.
 You can participate in ESN activities before, during and after your exchange period.
 ESN was established in 1990, and it is currently represented in 31 countries and more than 300 educational institutions.

-Other opportunities for going international at home
+Find out more about other opportunities for going international at your home university.